TRAINING FACULTY

 (She/Hers)

 The Nelson Lab is focused on how sensory thresholds are established during development and how sensory processing deficits lead to human neurological disease.
-We use the larval zebrafish and a set of mutants identified through forward and reverse genetic screens aimed at identifying molecular and cellular mechanisms of sensory threshold establishment during development and sensory threshold plasticity through habituation.
+We use the larval zebrafish and a set of mutants identified through genetic screens aimed at identifying molecular and cellular mechanisms of sensory threshold establishment during development and sensory threshold plasticity through habituation.
 To better understand these mechanisms, we use a variety of techniques including behavior recording and analysis, whole brain activity mapping, and pharmacology.

 Raphael Nemenoff PhD